lineaba/100DaysofCode/logR1.md

 I could not get the email server up an running, but everything else worked out nicely.
 I would like to look a bit more into what environment variables actually is.

 ## Week 13 ##
+### Day 55 - Monday June 2nd ###
+_updated later_
+Started working on a new chapter in the flask mega tutorial.
+It was on relational databases, to be able to create followers.
+Need to draw some of this stuff out for myself to fully conceptualize it.
+I get it in theory, but gotta check if I also got it in practicality.

+### Day 56 - Tuesday June 3rd ###
+Finished the chapter from yesterday (to be honest I fell asleep in my chair halfway thorugh last night).
+Wrote my first unittests which was cool, would like to add that to the prog-o-meter in a near future.
+It doesn't seem very hard, when using pythons library for it.